yy28/sql-docs.zh-cn/docs/t-sql/functions/decryptbypassphrase-transact-sql.md

 ```
 USE AdventureWorks2012;
--- Get the pass phrase from the user.
+-- Get the passphrase from the user.
 DECLARE @PassphraseEnteredByUser nvarchar(128);
 SET @PassphraseEnteredByUser
 = 'A little learning is a dangerous thing!';

 -- Decrypt the encrypted record.
 SELECT CardNumber, CardNumber_EncryptedbyPassphrase
-    AS 'Encrypted card number', CONVERT(nvarchar,
+    AS 'Encrypted card number', CONVERT(varchar,
     DecryptByPassphrase(@PassphraseEnteredByUser, CardNumber_EncryptedbyPassphrase, 1
     , CONVERT(varbinary, CreditCardID)))
     AS 'Decrypted card number' FROM Sales.CreditCard